 Let’s talk about coffee

-I have been living for almost a year in Berlin, but I think I would need 10 years to become an expert in third wave coffee places in this huge & cool city.
+I have been living for almost a year in Berlin, but I think I would need years to become an expert in the food scene and third wave coffee places in this huge & cool city.
 So I will only give my amateur impression.
-Top 3 from Mitte, not in order:
+My top from Mitte, not in order:

 2. Five Elephant in Mitte is the smaller child of the Roastery in Kreuzberg.
 The coffee is delicious, and I find the little coffee in Mitte more cozy and friendly.
-This shop is closed at the moment, so fingers crossed to be re-opened very soon, but the online shop is available 📌Alte Schönhauser 14
+The online shop is also available 📌Alte Schönhauser 14

 3. The Barn Coffee Roasters is very famous in Berlin (for a reason), with a minimalistic interior and with coffee environentally sourced.
-I remembered they organized interesting events during the Coffee Festival last year 📌Auguststraße 58, 10119 Berlin
+I remembered they organized interesting events during the Coffee Festival last year 📌Auguststraße 58, 10119 and 📌Neue Schönhauser Strasse 12

 Brammibal’s at Potsdamer Platz Arkaden – plant based donuts are always my go-to.
 Free of any artificial product and delicious.
 I am not vegan and donuts are not my favorite dessert, and still, I always return to the Banoffee, Esspresso and Lemon Curd ones :).